s-imone/Intro-to-R/chapter2.md

 ---
-title: 'Use `data.table` features to summarise your data'
+title: 'Use data.table features to summarise your data'
 description: 'In this section we will explore our crime data.
-We''ll apply a few useful functionalities from `data.table` to derive some basic summary stats.
-Hold on to your hat!'
+We''ll apply a few useful functionalities from data.table to derive some basic summary stats.'
 ---

 ## Basic data exploration with `data.table`